-Lets start with a little information about Trampa, it all started somewhere around 2002 in Nottingham (and it is still there now.)
-Yes this is a UK company imagined and built from the ground up.
+Let’s start with a little information about Trampa, it all started somewhere around 2002 in Nottingham (and it is still there now.)
+Yes, this is a UK company imagined and built from the ground up.
 Their primary products are Mountainboards, Kiteboards and all the little bits and bobs in-between.
 They tailor the flex of their Decks specific to the riders weight, height & riding ability and then custom constructs the components by hand.
-That means totally bespoke boards, made specially for you!
+That means totally bespoke boards, made especially for you!
 They are one of the biggest names in the sport of Mountainboarding and currently the only board Manufacturer to sponsor the ATBA UK Mountainboard Competition series.

 Their latest creation is the Trampa Street Carver, a Longboard based on their standard Mountainboard design.
 You can buy all the parts separately (the deck, king pins, springs, baseplates, hangers) if you are a tinkering type and like putting things together yourself!

 The deck is the same as their ‘Holy Pro’ Mountainboard deck, a 91cm long, 2.5kg flexible deck with 35 degree angled tips at each end.
 It comes with a bolt kit and fully gripped.

 The trucks are spring channel trucks, they provide a lot of turn as you’d expect from a carver, look uber cool but unfortunately don’t allow you to pump.
 The initial turn is very easy and a lightweight child would have no problem turning the board.
 This board isn’t for bombing hills but you could give it a try if you wanted!
 It is much more of a commuter and play-about board.